labsyspharm/vae-paper/README.md

 ```

-Run the computational notebook in JupyterLab with this command:
+Open the computational notebooks in JupyterLab with the following command:
 ```bash
 jupyter lab